msn2106/codeial/README.md

 4. Comment a post
 5. View Friends List
 6. Add/Remove friends
+7. Search Peoples using the search bar

-### TODO :-
+### TODO:-
 #### A. Phase 1
-1. Like click is not getting updating realtime.
+1. Like click is not getting updated in realtime.
-2. Sometimes view user profile is crashing - Handle user not present
+2. Sometimes view user profile crashes - Handle user is not present
 3. Settings page Link is not present.
 4. Replace react-toast-notifications - with react-toastify
 #### A. Phase 2